 Although your kids may enjoy watching the dog slide across the hardwood floors, when chasing his toy, it’s a perfect storm for scratching.
 Here are some suggestions to avoid those situations.

-- Have your cat declawed or trim your pet’s nails.
+- Trim your pet’s nails.
 If you’re uncomfortable doing this on your own, take them to a groomer.

 - Place area rugs in spaces where your pet sleeps or travels often.